apache/pulsar/site2/docs/schema-understand.md

 2. The consumer connects to the broker with the `SchemaInfo` extracted from the passed-in schema instance.

-3. The broker looks up the schema in the schema storage to check if it is already a registered schema.

-4. If yes, the broker skips the schema validation since it is a known schema, and returns the schema version to the consumer.

-5. If no, the broker validates the schema based on the schema compatibility check strategy defined for the topic.

-6. If the schema is compatible, the broker stores it and returns the schema version to the consumer.
+3. If the schema is compatible, the consumer will be connected.

-7. If the schema is incompatible, the consumer will be disconnected.
+4. If the schema is incompatible, the consumer will be disconnected.

-8. The consumer receives the messages from the broker.
+5. The consumer receives the messages from the broker.

    If the schema used by the consumer supports schema versioning (for example, AVRO schema), the consumer fetches the  `SchemaInfo` of the version tagged in messages, and use the passed-in schema and the schema tagged in messages to decode the messages.